keithasaurus/koda-validate/docs/philosophy/overview.rst

 any specific framework, serialization format, or language.
 Instead Koda Validate aims to make it straightforward to contextualize validation outputs and artifacts -- by writing *interpreters* that consume a :class:`Validator` and produce some output.
-This effectively makes Koda Validate just as easy to work with in any framework, format or langauge.
+This effectively makes Koda Validate just as easy to work with in any framework, format or language.
 More info is available at :ref:`how_to/metadata:Metadata`.